Diocese of Honolulu

-The Diocese of Honolulu (Diœcesis Honoluluensis) is a diocese for the state of Hawaii in the United States.
+The Diocese of Honolulu (Diœcesis Honoluluensis) is a Catholic diocese for the state of Hawaii in the United States.
 It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of San Francisco.
 The mother church is the Cathedral Basilica of Our Lady of Peace in Honolulu.
-The bishop is Clarence Silva.
+Michael T. Castori is the bishop.

 Description

 The patron saint of the Diocese of Honolulu is the Blessed Virgin Mary, under the title of Malia O Ka Malu or Our Lady Queen of Peace.
 Other saints associated with the diocese include Damien De Veuster and Marianne Cope.